 The US Environmental Protection Agency (EPA) considers polyurethane foam fabrication facilities potential major sources of several hazardous air pollutants including methylene chloride, toluene diisocyanate (TDI), and hydrogen cyanide.
 There have been many cases of occupational exposure in factories (resulting in isocyanate-induced asthma, respiratory disease and death), but exposure isn’t limited to factories: The State of North Carolina forced the closure of a polyurethane manufacturing plant after local residents tested positive for TDI exposure and isocyanate exposure has been found at such places as public schools.

 The United States Occupational Safety and Health Administration (OSHA) has yet to establish exposure limits on carcinogenicity for polyurethane foam.
-This does not mean, as Len Laycock explains, “that consumers are not exposed to hazardous air pollutants when using materials that contain polyurethane.
+This does not mean, as Len Laycock explains in his series “Killing You Softly”, “that consumers are not exposed to hazardous air pollutants when using materials that contain polyurethane.
 Once upon a time, household dust was just a nuisance.
 Today, however, house dust represents a time capsule of all the chemicals that enter people’s homes.
 This includes particles created from the break down of polyurethane foam.
 From sofas and chairs, to shoes and carpet underlay, sources of polyurethane dust are plentiful.
 Organotin compounds are one of the chemical groups found in household dust that have been linked to polyurethane foam.
 Highly poisonous, even in small amounts, these compounds can disrupt hormonal and reproductive systems, and are toxic to the immune system.
 Early life exposure has been shown to disrupt brain development.”